beautiful mermaid art

 the Mermaid

-The legend of the mermaid includes everything from folk tales to the myths and poetry of modern times.
+The legend of the mermaid includes everything from folk tales and myths to the poetry of modern times.
 The stories from Africa and the new world are really believed by people right now.
-I put the poems here because they are inspired by the old tales.
+I put the poems here because they were inspired by the old tales.

 In the stories you can see the history of where the mermaid has been and what she became in different countries.
 She runs the gamut from meek and docile to confident and strong-willed.
 You will see the word "powerful" a lot in these stories.
 It is a holdover from the goddess the mermaid evolved from.
 You will also find the goddess' mirror, comb, long hair, beauty and medical knowledge!

 As you read the European folk tales remember that originally these stories were told to amuse adults not children.
 Absolutely horrendous things occur in some of them.
 Also remember that at one time people really did believe in mermaids, fairies and all the rest.
-Sir Arthur Conan Doyle believed in fairies and he was an intelligent, well-educated man, as well as the creator of Sherlock Holmes.
+Sir Arthur Conan Doyle (who lived from 1859 to 1930) believed in fairies and he was an intelligent, well-educated man, as well as the creator of Sherlock Holmes.

 Europe